 Trinity honed that voice singing to her pets as a child and alone in her car as an adult, but when it came to singing to a human audience, fear of rejection kept her silent.
 "By the time I made my singing debut, I was in my thirties.
-I had always written poetry and stories, so songwriting wasn't so much of a surprise, but my friends and family were shocked to learn that I had this voice that I'd been keeping secret.
 I've since discovered it's not uncommon for people, especially women who tend to nurture others and put their own desires last, to have shelved talents or dreams.
 Finally, they reach a point in their mid-thirties or later when they ask themselves, 'if not now, when?'"

-Trinity certainly has made up for lost time.
-She began performing professionally in 2001 just months after playing at her first open mic.
-From coffeehouses and bars to theaters and festivals, she steadily earned a devoted following who appreciated not only her music, but her disarming wit and humor.
+Trinity began performing professionally in 2001 just months after playing at her first open mic.
+She steadily earned a devoted following who appreciated not only her music, but her disarming wit and humor.
 The Indie Acoustic Project named her first CD "Venus In Retrograde" (released under her band name Third Road Home) "one of the best CDs of 2004" in the acoustic ensemble category, and her follow-up "Crucible" was named "one of the best CDs of 2009" in the lyrics category.
 Her bluegrass-infused tune "Whatever Is" was selected for the 2004 New Song Showcase at the popular Walnut Valley Festival and was included in mvyradio's Fresh Produce #1 CD Sampler.

 Trinity's optimism isn't blind faith.
 It's the voice of experience.
 From her own difficult childhood - she lost her father to cancer when she was twelve - to the lives of those she served while working with the homeless in Denver, Trinity has known hardship and heartache.
 But she found hope and healing in music.